Additional materials and COVID-19-related content recommended by our UMB experts:

 Institute of Human Virology (IHV)

-Featured expert Dr. Robert Gallo is co-founder and director of the Institute of Human Virology (IHV).
-The Institute of Human Virology is the first center in the United States — perhaps the world — to combine the disciplines of basic science, epidemiology, and clinical research in a concerted effort to speed the discovery of diagnostics and therapeutics for a wide variety of chronic and deadly viral and immune disorders — most notably HIV, the cause of AIDS.
+Featured expert Robert Gallo, MD, is the co-founder and director of IHV.
+It is the first center in the United States — perhaps the world — to combine the disciplines of basic science, epidemiology, and clinical research in a concerted effort to speed the discovery of diagnostics and therapeutics for a wide variety of chronic and deadly viral and immune disorders — most notably HIV, the cause of AIDS.

 National Center for School Mental Health (NCSMH)